abdurafeyf/Agent-First-Organization/examples/financial_service_pak/README.md

 ## Contributing

-Feel free to open issues or PRs to enhance **Financial Service PAK**—whether it’s refining the frontend, adding new workers/tools, or extending the AI’s financial capabilities.
+Feel free to open issues or PRs to enhance **Financial Service PAK**—whether it’s refining the frontend, adding new workers/tools, or extending it.

-**Happy Building!**